 It is also possible to generalize this idea to higher dimensions.
-For example, we can construct a two-dimensional prefix sum array that can be used for calculating the sum of any rectangular subarray in O(1) time.
-Each value in such an array is the sum of a subarray that begins at the upper-left corner of the array.
+For example, we can construct a two-dimensional prefix sum array that can be used to calculate the sum of any rectangular subarray in O(1) time.
+Each sum in such an array corresponds to a subarray that begins at the upper-left corner of the array.